Mroussell/mjr_website/README.md

 # License

-This site is licensed via The MIT License (MIT).
+This site and its source is licensed via The MIT License (MIT).

-# 3rd Party Help
+# 3rd Party Tools

 To keep the site from sleeping on Heroku's free dyno, https://kaffeine.herokuapp.com/ was use to ping the site every 30 minutes and to sleep from 00:00 to 06:00 EST.